myklst/terraform-provider-st-godaddy/docs/resources/nameserver_attachment.md

 page_title: "st-godaddy_nameserver_attachment Resource - terraform-provider-st-godaddy"
 subcategory: ""
 description: |-
-  Manage the nameservers of a domain in Godaddy
+  Manage the nameservers of a domain in GoDaddy
 ---

 # st-godaddy_nameserver_attachment (Resource)

-Manage the nameservers of a domain in Godaddy
+Manage the nameservers of a domain in GoDaddy

 ## Example Usage